GUIDELINES FOR PUBLICATION OF ORIGINAL RESEARCH ARTICLES AND LITERATURE REVIEWS

 • Affiliation is required (including institutional email).

-• All formal aspects of the manuscript must comply with norms developed by the American Psychological Association (APA Publication Manual, sixth edition in English, corresponding to third edition in Spanish).
+• All formal aspects of the manuscript must comply with norms developed by the American Psychological Association (APA Publication Manual, seventh edition.

 • If a References Manager Software is in use (such as Mendeley, Zotero or the references tool included in Word), authors must mention it when submitting their contribution.